 - Put the sliced bananas in a non-stick saucepan.
 Toast both sides for about 5 minutes.

-- Add sugar.
-When sugar melts, add the rum.
+- Add the sugar.
+When the sugar melts, add the rum.
 Cook for about 3 minutes or until the alcohol evaporates.
 Set aside & let cool.

 - Wrap the amaretti biscuits in a kitchen paper towel.
 Use a kitchen mallet or anything heavy to pound on the biscuits.
 Make sure the paper towel doesn't tear.

-- Transfer crushed biscuits to a bowl.
+- Transfer the crushed biscuits to a bowl.
 Set aside some for sprinkling on top.
-Mix in vanilla yogurt.
-If you only have plain yogurt and would like to flavor it, just add a few drops of vanilla essence and mix or just use the plain one.
+Mix in the vanilla yogurt.
+If you only have plain yogurt and would like to flavor it, just add a few drops of vanilla extract and mix or just use the plain one.

 - Transfer yogurt mixture to individual bowls.
 Add the bananas.
 Sprinkle crushed amaretti on top and put one whole biscuit in the middle.